massive-armadillo/crowd_count_19th_11_Pro_Palestine_Protest_CPH/README.md

 ## counting people

 * We used  [DotDotGoose](https://biodiversityinformatics.amnh.org/open_source/dotdotgoose/).
 DotDotGoose is a free, open source tool to assist with manually counting objects in images.
+* The images used to assess density are manually labeled, assisted via a regular [CNN model for object recognition](https://www.kaggle.com/code/grayphantom/counting-people-yolov3-gluoncv)

 ## density estimates and assumptions